yearn/yearn-vaults/docs/DEPLOYMENT.md

 ### Sharer contract

 "Sharer" is a contract for distributing/splitting strategist rewards.
-For boarding school graduates suggested split is 34% to strategist multisig and 66% to strategist – [repo](https://github.com/Grandthrax/Sharer).
+For boarding school graduates suggested split is 34% to strategist multisig and 66% to strategist – [Sharer Contract](https://github.com/Grandthrax/Sharer).

 - Setup rewards for your strategy by calling `sharer.addContributors`.
 - Include devs if you forked someone else's strategy.